 —Support for BlockAck Bitmap field lengths of 512 and 1024

-An EHT AP shall not transmit a Multi-STA BlockAck frame that contains a BlockAck Bitmap field with length equal to 512 or 1024 bits as a response to an HE TB PPDU generated by at least one HE STA.35.3.7.2.2 Negotiation of block ack bitmap lengths
+An EHT AP shall not transmit a Multi-STA BlockAck frame that contains a BlockAck Bitmap field with length equal to 512 or 1024 bits as a response to an HE TB PPDU generated by at least one HE STA.

+35.x.2 Block ack bitmap lengths

 Both the Compressed BlockAck frame and Multi-STA BlockAck frame allow different Block Ack Bitmap subfield lengths.
 The length of the Block Ack Bitmap subfield is indicated in the Fragment Number subfield of the Block Ack Starting Sequence Control field as defined in 9.3.1.8 (BlockAck frame format).
 The allowed Block Ack Bitmap lengths for each of the negotiated buffer sizes are defined in Table 35-1 (Negotiated buffer size and Block Ack Bitmap subfield length).